Kir4R00t/KiraBot/README.md

 - RTD - rolling the classic 6 number dice
 - GeoIP - displaying some basic info about given IP
 - Weather - displaying current weather in given city
-- Gibcat - get a cat image
+- Gibcat - get an image of a cute cat

 _currently in development phase_